-PM Modi to visit Assam today to attend celebrations of signing of Bodo agreement
+PM Modi to visit Assam today to celebrate signing of Bodo agreement

 Guwahati, Feb 07: Assam is all set to welcome Prime Minister Narendra Modi in Kokrajhar area, PM Modi will visit here on Friday to participate in celebrations of the signing of Bodo agreement.
 He will also address a public meeting today here.